stephane-caron/capture-walkgen/doc/src/index.rst

 - :math:`\delta_1, \ldots, \delta_n` are spatial discretization steps

-As these quantities don't vary between capture problems during walking, they are set in the constructor of the :class:`capture_walking.CaptureProblem`
+As these quantities don't vary between capture problems during walking, they are set in the constructor of the :class:`capture_walkgen.CaptureProblem`
 class:

-.. autoclass:: capture_walking.CaptureProblem
+.. autoclass:: capture_walkgen.CaptureProblem

 The remaining notations in the capture problem above are: